 eastwards you will notice that the coast becomes progressively more

 wooded and subtropical.
-At one of our first stops we will visit the
+At one of our first stops we will visit

-Chorister Robin, Green-backed Bleating Warbler,
+Turaco, Chorister Robin, Green-backed

-Olive Bush Shrike, Black-headed Oriole,
+Bleating Warbler, Olive Bush Shrike, Black-headed

-Narina Trogon, Black-bellied Starling and
+Oriole, Narina Trogon, Black-bellied

-many other forest specials.
+Starling and many other forest specials.

 Nestled on the edge of the Touw River, Ebb & Flow Rest Camp is